 Whilst the majority of homes now have smoke alarms fitted it is important that they are maintained properly.
 The batteries should be tested regularly and replaced according to manufacturer’s recommendations.
 And the unit should be replaced after ten years as the sensors cannot be relied upon beyond this time.
 A free reminder service on the Safelincs website reminds people by text or email when each of these activities need to take place.

 There is a misconception that mains smoke alarms last forever.
 This is not the case.
 Just like battery systems the sensor cannot be guaranteed to be effective beyond ten years.
-However, anybody with an Ei /Aico 140, 150 or 160 Series alarm system can purchase the Easichange product.
+However, many older models can be replaced with a genuine replacement alarm from the same manufacturer.
 This allows the main part of the alarm, containing the sensor, to be replaced leaving the base unit in place.
 The procedure can be simply carried out by the householder without the expense of calling in an electrician.

 The extinguisher works by dispersing microscopic ‘dry’ water mist particles to suppress fires and extinguish burning materials very rapidly.
 There are no chemicals involved, so it is 100% environmentally friendly.
 Should the extinguisher need to be discharged in a cooking area there is no danger of contaminated food.
 And there is no risk to children.